Oslo Bazaars: History

-The building of the bazaars were under construction from 1841 until 1859.
-The buildings have facades of untreated red bricks.
-The buildings were designed in Romanesque Revival architecture style by Christian Heinrich Grosch who acted as the city's chief architect, planning engineer, and building inspector.
-They were originally built for butchers selling meat at the nearby market place Stortorvet.
-Later when this proved insufficient, construction continued along the same design in a semicircle east of the church, with more than 50 stalls in total.
+The Oslo Bazaars were constructed between 1841 and 1859 and have facades of untreated red brick.
+They were designed in Romanesque Revival architecture style by Christian Heinrich Grosch who acted as the city's chief architect, planning engineer, and building inspector.
+Originally built for butchers who sold meat at the nearby Stortorvet market place, they were later expanded after their size proved insufficient.
+Construction continued along the same design in a semicircle to the east of the church, with more than 50 stalls in total.

-In several occasions, the buildings were considered for demolition as part of a beautification plan for Oslo Cathedral.
+On several occasions, the buildings were considered for demolition as part of a beautification plan for Oslo Cathedral.
 In 1927, the Oslo City Council voted against demolition supported by the arguments of architect Harald Hals (1876–1959) who served as chief of city planning from 1926 to 1947.
 Today the bazaar halls are listed as a protected site.